rust-lang/reference/src/behavior-considered-undefined.md

 ## Behavior considered undefined

+Rust code is incorrect if it exhibits any of the behaviors in the following list.
+This includes code within `unsafe` blocks and `unsafe` functions!
+`unsafe` is not an excuse to cause undefined behavior.

-Rust code, including within `unsafe` blocks and `unsafe` functions is incorrect if it exhibits any of the behaviors in the following list.
-It is the programmer's responsibility when writing `unsafe` code that it is not possible to let `safe` code exhibit these behaviors.
+It is the programmer's responsibility when writing `unsafe` code that it is not possible to let `safe` code exhibit these behaviors. `unsafe` code that satisfies this property for any `safe` client is called *sound*; if `unsafe` code can be misused by `safe` code to exhibit undefined behavior, it is *unsound*.

 <div class="warning">